ms12334/CopyPaste/README.md

 Column C: target sheet name\
 Column D: target cell

 This is to display a basic idea.
-Things like error handling are not included.
+Probably most common errors are added in the code.